mapbox/jni.hpp/README.md

 Example code for both the low-level and high-level wrappers is provided in [the `examples` subdirectory](https://github.com/mapbox/jni.hpp/tree/master/examples).
 This code shows the use of jni.hpp for:

-* Binding native methods such that they can be called from Java.
+* Registering native methods such that they can be called from Java.
-* Calling back into Java methods from native code.
+* Calling back into Java methods from native methods.
 * Native peer registration.

 ## Prior art